 The table below provides a breakdown of the FY 2023 SHSP priorities, showing the core capabilities enhanced and lifelines supported, as well as examples of eligible project types for each area.
-A detailed description of allowable investments for each project type is included in the Preparedness Grants Manual.
+A detailed description of allowable investments for each project type is included in the FY 2023 Preparedness Grants Manual.
 DHS/FEMA anticipates that in future years, national priorities will continue to be included and will be updated as the threats evolve and as capability gaps are closed.
 Applicants are strongly encouraged to begin planning to sustain existing capabilities through funding mechanisms other than DHS preparedness grants.
-The example project types in the table below are allowable to prepare for disasters unrelated to acts of terrorism as long as they also help achieve target capabilities related to preventing, preparing for, protecting against, or responding to acts of terrorism.